 If you’re not into hot weather, you might not be happy in Sacramento, where summers are extremely hot!
-Temperatures can reach over 100°F. The good news is it’s a dry heat, which is more tolerable than humid areas.
+Temperatures can reach over 100°F. The good news is the Sacramento climate delivers a dry heat, which is more tolerable than humid areas.

 Beware the Pollen

 If you suffer from allergies, you might have a hard time in Sacramento.
 Pollen is a big problem in the spring, and the city often lands on lists of least desirable places to live for people with allergies.

 In a metropolis like San Francisco, there’s always something to do.
 The city is well known for sights like Fisherman’s Wharf, its Financial District, and Union Square, but there is something to discover on every block in San Francisco.
 The city is teeming with art, culture, events and activities.
 The best part is that the city is very walkable, so you’ll be able to meander to your heart’s content.
 Looking to see some nature?
 The city is home to numerous beaches and over 220 parks.
 In fact, it’s estimated that you are never more than a ten minute walk from a park in San Francisco!

 No matter what industry you work in, chances are San Francisco has an opportunity for you.
 San Francisco is a global city with a flourishing economy that attracts workers of all sectors, from tech to finance to tourism and beyond.
 In fact, San Francisco is the 6th largest economy in the United States.
 Due to its proximity to Silicon Valley, it’s a hotspot for start-ups, tech companies, and venture capitalists.
 You definitely stand to make more money working in San Francisco as opposed to Sacramento, too.
 The county was listed as having the 7th highest income in the US in 2019, and wages are rising by about 1.41% a year.
 San Francisco’s unemployment rate is 7% lower than the national average, and the poverty level is 18% lower.